iStock-521371507

 Smoking and Vaping

-If you are living in a multi-unit dwelling where people smoke in their units, chances are you have experienced drifting secondhand smoke.
-It comes in through shared ventilation systems, patio doors, windows, electrical and other openings in the walls and ceiling.
+If you live in an apartment, condo building, or other multi-unit housing setting where people smoke in their units, chances are you have faced drifting secondhand smoke.
+Secondhand smoke can enter through shared ventilation systems, patio doors, windows, electrical, and other openings in the walls and ceiling.

 If you are a landlord, you have probably tried to deal with these complaints with limited results.
 There is a solution.
-Work to make your apartment building, townhouse or condo No Smoking (anything).
-It's a move that is healthy, legal and in demand.
+Work to make your apartment building, townhouse, or condo smoke-free.
+It's a move that is healthy, legal, and in demand.

-No Smoking buildings protect you and your family.
-Secondhand smoke has been linked to cancers, respiratory problems, heart disease and strokes.
-In children, exposure can cause middle ear disease, respiratory tract illnesses, low birth weight and Sudden Infant Death Syndrome (SIDS).
+• Smoke-free buildings protects you and your family or tenants.
+Secondhand smoke has been linked to cancers, respiratory problems, heart disease, and strokes.
+In children, exposure can cause middle ear disease, respiratory tract illnesses, low birth weight, and Sudden Infant Death Syndrome (SIDS).
+More information about secondhand smoke can be found on our website.
+Smoking is also the leading cause of fatal home fires in Ontario.

-Smoke-free residential buildings reduce your fire risk and insurance rates.
-Some insurance providers, like the Housing Services Corporation, have begun to factor No Smoking policies in its premium allocations.
+• Smoke-free residential buildings reduce insurance rates.
+Some insurance providers, like the Housing Services Corporation, have begun to factor no-smoking policies in their premium allocations.

-The cost to refurbish a smoke-free unit is much lower than a unit with smoking.
-It is estimated that costs to clean and turnover a rental unit where there has been regular smoking can be as much as two to three times more than a non-smoking unit.
+• The cost to refurbish a smoke-free unit is much lower than a unit with smoking.
+Costs to clean and turnover a rental unit where there has been regular smoking are much more than a non-smoking unit.

 Did you find what you were looking for today?